cyanreg/cyanrip/README.md

 cyanrip
 =======
-Rips and encodes standard audio CDs with the least effort required from user.
+Rips and encodes audio CDs with the least effort required from user.
 Cross platform and very accurate.

 Features
 --------